krishaamer/green-filter-research/research/literature/ai.md

 ai is usually a model that spits out a number between 0 and 1, a probablility score or prediction. ux is what we do with this number

 “We love to hate Clippy — but what if Clippy was right?”
-Tash Keuneman (2022)
+Tash Keuneman (2022) — Microsoft’s Clippy was among the first assistants to reach mainstream adoption, helping users not yet accustomed to working on a computer (Tash Keuneman (2022))

 — natural language chatbots https://www.youtube.com/watch?v=WHoWGNQRXb0